Mid Mountains Legal Blog

 1. may be made directly or indirectly by or on behalf of a party to or a child of the marriage/ relationship to the acquisition, conservation or improvement of their property; or.

-The FCFCOA determines what property division should be made on the basis of the contributions made by each party, also taking into account the adjusting factors set out in Section 75(2).
 However, it is not always a party to or a child of the marriage/relationship who makes contributions.

 Who gets the “credit” for contributions on behalf of a party can make a big difference to the outcome of property proceedings.

-The most common example of a contribution made by a third party is a gift from one party’s parents of money or specific property.
+The most common example of a contribution made by a third party is a gift from one party’s parents of money or property.

 How will the court apply the benefit of such contribution?